Vocal Health Course

 Collaborators: Kevin Dolfin and Joseph Ricker

 Solution: My colleagues and I conducted a needs analysis where we observed four class sessions and collected quantitative and qualitative data.
-We measured the amount of on-task vs off-task activity that was done by the learners during a class session.
+We measured the amount of on-task vs off-task activity done by learners during each class session.
 We created follow-up solutions according to the data.

-Results: The data revealed that the average level of engagement from learners was 68%.
-The goal would be to get 90% engagement in the next semester.
-In supporting this goal, suggestions were made to help increase learner engagement with the addition of learner-centric instruction models such as Flipped Classroom.
+Results: The data revealed the average level of engagement from learners was 68%.
+For next semester, a goal of 90% engagement was established.
+In supporting this goal, suggestions were made to help increase learner engagement with the addition of learner-centric instruction models such as flipped classroom.